10 Tips for Better At-Home Mobility this Spring

 As the days grow longer and the weather warms up, spring is the perfect season to refresh your home and make it more accessible for everyone.
 Whether you’re preparing for visits from family, want to support an aging loved one, or simply are looking to future-proof your home, a few thoughtful upgrades can make a world of a difference.
-If you’re looking for spring safety tips for seniors or want to ensure the best home safety for elderly loved ones, now is the time to start.
+If you’re looking for spring safety tips for seniors or want to ensure the best home safety for seniors and your loved ones, now is the time to start.

 Here are some practical, effective ways to boost mobility in your home this spring– a true caregiver spring checklist for anyone supporting aging adults.